truenas/middleware/docs/userguide/freenas_account.rst

 The Groups interface allows you to manage UNIX-style groups on the FreeNAS® system.

 .. note:: if Active Directory or OpenLDAP is running on your network, you do not need to recreate the network's users or groups.
-Instead, import the existing account information into FreeNAS® using :menuselection:`Directory Services --> Active Directory` or :menuselection:`Directory Services --> LDAP`.
+Instead, import the existing account information into FreeNAS® using :menuselection:`Directory Service --> Active Directory` or :menuselection:`Directory Service --> LDAP`.

 This section describes how to create a group and assign it user accounts.
 The next section will describe how to create user accounts.